-Vibrant Lemon Polenta Cake is a delicious, elegant, gluten-free dessert.
-Simple and refined.
-The perfect way to end a meal.
+Easy Lemon Polenta Cake recipe for a delicious, elegant, gluten-free dessert.
+It is simple and refined, the perfect way to end a meal.

 I love lemon desserts, especially lemon curd.
 Tangy with a bit of sweetness.
-Perfect for pies, tarts, muffins, and lemon parfaits.
+Great for pies, tarts, muffins, and lemon curd parfaits.
+Did you know it also is the perfect filling for making easy lemon tarts?

-This Italian cake is moist and flavourful.
-You will never believe how easy it is to make.
+This Italian cornmeal cake is moist and flavourful.
+You will never believe how easy it is to bake with polenta.
+It has quickly become our favourite gluten-free lemon cake recipe.

-I had never tried a sweet polenta recipe until I made this dessert.
+I had never tried a sweet polenta dessert recipe until I made this lemon cornmeal cake.
+In fact, I didn’t even know you could use polenta in cakes.

 Both my husband and I rate lemon meringue pie at the top of our dessert list.
 Since making this cake, it seems like this is a very, very close second.